brookshelley/brookshelley/content/about.md

 ---

-brook is a noted sapphist who lives in a forest with her cat snorri. she loves travel, food, and satan.
+brook is a noted sapphist who lives in a forest with her cat snorri. she loves travel, food, and satan. you can reach her [here](mailto:about@brookshelley.com).